paulja/go-fib-grpc/README.md

     :4000 FibService/Number
 ```

-We have not enabled reflection in our service therefore we have to tell `grpcurl` what services and operations are available.
+We have not enabled reflection in our service therefore we have to tell `grpcurl` what services and operations are available by giving it the `*.proto` file with `-proto` argument.
 The `-plaintext` flag is required because we have not configured TLS, the `-d` specifies the data in a JSON like format, the remainder specifies the host, port and API we wish to call.

 Using the other API we created is as simple.